-If someone is injured during a car accident where you are charged with a DUI, you may also be charged with aggravated assault.
-Because vehicles are considered deadly weapons, the injury may be considered to have been the use of a dangerous instrument to cause injury, meeting the standards of aggravated assault.
-This charge is a Class 2 felony and carries 7-21 years in prison if another person was seriously injured or injured by your vehicle.
-If someone is temporarily impaired by the accident in which you were charged with a DUI, you may face a sentence of 5-15 years in prison.
-Because of the serious consequences of an Aggravated Assault charge, you should seek the assistance of qualified attorneys.
-Call our team at (480) 248-7666 to schedule a free consultation right away.
+If someone is injured during a car accident in which you are charged with a DUI, then you may also be charged with aggravated assault.
+Because under Arizona law vehicles are considered deadly weapons, the injury may be considered to have been from the use of a dangerous instrument to cause injury.
+This meets the standard of aggravated assault.

-If a death has resulted from a DUI-related accident, the prosecution may pursue second-degree murder charges.
-Second-degree murder requires a showing that you engaged in conduct knowing that it would result in the death of another but without planning to do so.
+If a death resulted from a DUI-related accident, then the prosecution may pursue second-degree murder charges.
+Second-degree murder requires a showing that you engaged in conduct knowing that it would result in the death of another but without planning or premeditation.
 This charge carries a range of 16 years in prison to life in prison.

-With the assistance of experienced DUI counsel, mandatory minimum penalties can be reduced through negotiation strategies.
-If you are facing a felony DUI charge, please give our Apache County and Scottsdale DUI Law Specialists at Rosenstein Law Group a call at (480) 248-7666 to schedule a free consultation.
+With the assistance of experienced DUI counsel, mandatory minimum penalties can possibly be reduced through negotiation strategies.
+If you are facing a felony DUI charge, please give our DUI Law Specialists at Rosenstein Law Group a call at (480) 248-7666 to schedule a free consultation.